 The honours degree I am enrolled in is awarded with an overall award level based on my WAM?
 Will results that are excluded from my WAM also be excluded when calculating my award level?

-Yes, first half year COVID-19 grades excluded from your WAM will also be excluded when calculating your award level.
+Yes, COVID-19 grades excluded from your WAM will also be excluded when calculating your award level.